-(b) (i) If a timely petition for reconsideration of a decision of the Court of Appeals is filed by any party, the time for filing a petition for review concerning that decision for all parties shall not begin to run until the Court of Appeals issues its written disposition of the petition for reconsideration.
+(c) (i) If a timely petition for reconsideration of a decision of the Court of Appeals is filed under ORAP 6.25(5) by any party, the time for filing a petition for review concerning that decision for all parties shall not begin to run until the Court of Appeals issues its written disposition of the petition for reconsideration.
 If a party obtains an extension of time to file a petition for reconsideration and does not file a petition for review shall begin to run on expiration of the extension of time.